meetalva/alva/CONTRIBUTING.md

 * **components**: All React components for the project, page, page-element, and property panes, as well as the design preview in the middle of the page.
 Components may be smart (they may contain their own state), but only as long as the state is nothing global, related to multiple components, or fundamental enough.
 In this case, the state is maintained by the store (see below).
 * **electron**: The bootstrap code to start the Electron App, including the container HTML, and the main menu.
 * **lsg**: The styled components Alva uses, as a living styleguide.
 Do not mixup this styleguide with the designkit (which also is a styleguide).
 The LSG contains the styled, logic-less components which are used by the Alva UI.
-The designkit contains the patterns the designer uses to create a basic design (wireframes).
+The Alva Design Library contains the patterns the designer uses to create a basic design (wireframes).
 * **resources**: Resources are files related to the build, like the icons.
 * **store**: The store is the data-center and business logic of Alva.
 It is a collection of MobX observables and does not contain any UI elements like React components.
 Instead, all components bind their props to this store by decorating with `@MobX.observer`.
 The store contains the Alva projects and pages the user edits, as well as the styleguide and styleguide analyzers, the logic to interpret your frontend pattern components.